danielywang/quizlet_cmd/README.md

 **1.1.3 Colors and bolding support Windows**

 Known issues:
 Colors and bolding in Windows only work in CMD

+**1.2 Now asks user if they want to save the set of words they got wrong into a new file, and whether they want to practice them**
 ***
 ## Author